Literacy and non-formal education

 For many disadvantaged young people and adults, non-formal education is one of the main routes to learning.
 Non-formal education reaches people in their own context and ideally in their own local language.

 - Build capacities among key resources persons (national officials and experts).
-The aim is to make non-formal education part of sectoral policies as well as monitor and evaluate efforts at national level.
+The aim is to make literacy and non-formal education part of sectoral policies as well as monitor and evaluate efforts at national level.

-- Advocate for more resources to non-formal education and the use of national languages.
-Six LIFE countries (Burkina Faso, Guinea, Mali, Niger, Nigeria and Senegal) have, for example, significantly increased their budget allocation to literacy.
+- Advocate for more resources to literacy and non-formal education and the use of national languages.
+Burkina Faso, Mali, Niger, and Senegal) have, for example, significantly increased their budget allocation to literacy.